 What we don’t: Flexy and too light.

-It may come as a surprise that a park ski makes our list, but the K2 Press is light and easy to handle for true beginners.
+It may come as a surprise that a dedicated park ski makes our list, but the K2 Press is light and easy to handle for true beginners.
 The ski is very soft in the tip and tail for generating good pop off of jumps, which translates to smooth and easy transitions between turns.
 Throw on a pair of decent bindings and you have a full system for under $500 (not including the cost of mounting the bindings).

 The primary downside of such a light and flexy construction is that it’ll feel flimsy for heavy and powerful skiers.
 And while it’s easy to turn, the ski prefers wide sweeping turns and won’t provide a lot of grip once it gets on an edge.
 Its limited performance potential puts it near the bottom of our list, but if you want to go straight to the terrain park, the K2 Press is a nice option.